 The data above clearly demonstrate at least a mid-term variability of the mentioned optical counterpart of NVSS J004354+404634.
 To confirm our discovery, we also queried the CRTS database, providing photometric data from 1 Nov.
 2006 to 25 Oct.
 2013.

 This plot not only confirms our findings, but makes clear this source exhibits a long-term optical variability.
-Assuming data from the SDSS and GSC catalogues, we estimate the real range in R band should be at least 4 mags.
+Assuming data from the SDSS and GSC catalogues, we estimate the real range in R band should be around 5 mags, at least.

 We also mention that on 22 Aug. the MASTER survey spotted a transient at the position of our source on 22 Aug.,assuming it was a nova in M31: of course, it is not a nova, as our findings clearly show.